midi1996/JBOG/muh_vanilla.md

 16) choose 4.hfs from the list (it should be inside the extracted BDU folder)
 17) wait

+# Clover Configuration File:

 **Now your USB has clover and a macOS recovery.
 For the second part we will create a config.plist, fix driver64UEFI for clover and add kexts.**

+### For lappies:

+Got to [Rehabman config.plist repository](https://github.com/RehabMan/OS-X-Clover-Laptop-Config) and get a fitting config from the list to your hardware configuration.

+### For deskies:

 1) Open [CCC](http://cloudclovereditor.altervista.org) : Cloud Clover Configurator: an open-source web-based clover configurator, and better than the app in some ways.
 2) Create a new config